-- > To view the detailed wireless network settings: - 1.
-Visit http://tplinkmodem.net, and log in with the password you set for the router. - 2.
+- To view the detailed wireless network settings: - Visit http://tplinkmodem.net, and log in with the password or your TP-Link ID. - 2.
 Go to Advanced > Status page.
-You can see the Wireless box.
+You can see the Wireless box. - 3.
+Select 2.4GHz or 5GHz to view the wireless details.